admissions process and meet with an

 credit programs home page.

-Our Travel, Exposition and Meeting Management faculty members have not only advanced degrees but also real-world experience, which makes them able to relate to the challenges you will face in this career field.
+Our Hospitality, Exhibitions and Event Management faculty members have not only advanced degrees but also real-world experience, which makes them able to relate to the challenges you will face in this career field.
 Our instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and in your career.

 See profiles of some of our